When I started thinking about writing about the Expert grill charcoal models I almost changed my mind.

 I could not find how many gauges the used metal was but many mentioned that it was pretty sturdy.

-The built-in thermometer in the lid is not my most favorite and if this was my grill I would add a digital probe thermometer to it.
+The built-in thermometer in the lid is not my favorite and if this was my grill I would add a digital probe thermometer to it.

 I am always a fan of an as catcher in grills.
 This will make cleaning a lot easier and less messy.